 In recent years, spending on the NHS has been protected while other budgets, such as those for local government services and policing, have been subject to significant cuts.
 Despite this, health services are facing unprecedented financial and operational pressures, with many NHS organisations in deficit and key performance standards being missed.

 Demand for health care is rising for several reasons: the population is increasing; more people are living longer, often with multiple long-term conditions; and technological advances mean that new treatments are available.
 As a result, health services are treating more people than ever before.
 For example, between 2003/4 and 2015/16, the number of admissions to hospital increased by 3.6 per cent a year.

-At the same time, the NHS is enduring the most prolonged funding squeeze in its history.
-Between 2015/16 and 2020/21 funding increases will average 0.7 per cent a year in real terms, compared to the long-term average of approximately 4.0 per cent a year since the NHS was established.
+At the same time, the service is enduring the most prolonged funding squeeze in its history.
+Under current spending plans, the NHS budget will increase by an average of 1.1 per cent a year between 2009/10 and 2020/21, compared to the long-term average of nearly 4 per cent a year since the NHS was established.

 The King’s Fund view

-While there is still significant scope to improve productivity, the NHS can no longer maintain quality of care and meet performance standards within its current budget.
-In the short term, the incoming government will need to find additional funding if the NHS is to be able to deliver the current range of services to existing standards of care.
-In the long term, NHS spending should increase as a proportion of GDP to bring it more in line with countries such as Germany, France and the Netherlands.
+There is still scope to improve productivity in the NHS.
+Emerging evidence from the Getting It Right First Time programme – which aims to improve quality of care and increase productivity in more than 30 clinical specialties – underlines the opportunities to reduce waste, improve clinical practice and tackle unwarranted variations in care.
+However, the NHS can no longer maintain quality of care and meet performance standards within its current budget.
+In the short term, the government will need to find additional funding if the NHS is to be able to deliver the current range of services to existing standards of care.
+In the long term, as the OBR has made clear, NHS spending will need to increase as a proportion of GDP.
 As the Barker Commission argued, this is affordable if hard choices are made about taxation and public spending.